Photos by Patricia Blackstock

 Charleston's Museum Mile is located along Meeting Street and runs from the Charleston Visitor Center to the Nathaniel Russell House.
 The Mile is easyto navigate on foot and with public transportation.
 You can use the DASH trolleys and CARTA buses to traverse the downtown area, travel to various sites and link with tourist busses at the Visitor Center. .

-Take a Carriage Tour through Historic Charleston and the Battery, or hop on the Gray Line!
-If you do a carriage tour FIRST. you will find that you can park in the lots of the various carriage companies whithout haveing to pay a meter !
+If you do a carriage tour FIRST, you will find that you can park your car in the lots of the various carriage companies whithout havomg to pay a meter!

 Palmetto Carriage Tour - Charleston guide discount coupons on the web site